The Vetri Cucina Story

 Vetri Cucina Family

-Marc Vetri is the chef/founder of Philadelphia’s critically acclaimed Vetri Cucina.
-A Philadelphia native, Vetri founded the restaurant in 1998 with his business partner, Jeff Benjamin, to universal acclaim.
-Within two years of the restaurant’s debut, he was named one of Food & Wine's “Best New Chefs” and received the Philadelphia Inquirer's highest restaurant rating, which the restaurant maintained during a re-review in 2018.
-In 2005, Marc was given the James Beard Award for "Best Chef Mid-Atlantic."
+A Philadelphia native, Marc opened the storied restaurant in 1998 with his business partner, Jeff Benjamin.
+Within two years of Vetri Cucina’s debut, Marc was named one of Food & Wine's “Best New Chefs” and received the Philadelphia Inquirer's highest restaurant rating.
+In 2005, Marc received the James Beard Award for "Best Chef Mid-Atlantic."

 After graduating from The University of Massachusetts Amherst, Jeff Benjamin met Marc Vetri in New York City while working in the food industry.
 When Marc decided to return to his native Philadelphia to open Vetri Cucina, he tapped Jeff to be his business partner and general manager—and the rest is history.

-Today, Jeff serves as cofounder of Vetri Cucina, and has worked alongside Marc to open its second location in Las Vegas, at the Palms Casino Resort.
-In addition to being an integral component of the restaurant’s day-to-day operations, Jeff is the cofounder and a board member of the Vetri Community Partnership.
+Today, Jeff serves as co-founder of Vetri Cucina, and has worked alongside Marc to open many restaurants in the past 25 years including Fiorella, Fiore Rosso and MVP located in the Philadelphia area, and Osteria Fiorella and Vetri Cucina in Las Vegas.
+Jeff is the co-founder and a board member of the Vetri Community Partnership.
 In 2015, he published his first book, Front of the House: Restaurant Manners, Misbehaviors & Secrets, a behind-the-scenes look at the details that go into an evening out.
-His next book, Praying for Extra Innings, arrives in 2018.
+In addition to operating restaurants, Jeff enjoys helping entrepreneurs in the food and beverage industry through angel investing and consultation.
+Currently he is an investor and sits on the boards of Federal Donuts, a quick serve restaurant company, and Simply Good Jars, a CPG salad product for the foodservice and grocery industry.

-Jeff lives in Cherry Hill with his wife, Melissa, and their two daughters.
-When not working, he can be found rooting for his children’s sports teams, as well as his beloved Cubs and 76ers.
+Jeff lives in Cherry Hill with his wife, Melissa, and has two daughters.
+When not working, he can be found spending time with his family and rooting for his beloved sports teams, the Cubs and 76ers.

 Chef de Cuisine

 In 2008, Marc and Jeff created the Vetri Community Partnership as an effort to support Alex’s Lemonade Stand, which raises funds and awareness for pediatric cancer causes, cures and research.
 Motivated by this work, Marc and Jeff decided to leverage their own expertise in food and nutrition to benefit children.
-They tackled the pressing issue of childhood obesity and poor nutrition through “Eatiquette,” the Vetri Method for school lunch.
-Eatiquette transforms cafeteria lunch into a family-style learning experience that encourages healthy eating habits and fosters an appreciation for fresh, nutritious meals.
-Established to help kids experience the connection between healthy eating and healthy living, Vetri Community Partnership empowers children and families to lead healthier lives through fresh food, hands-on experiences and education.
+Now, Vetri Community Partnership empowers children and families to lead healthier lives through fresh food, hands-on experiences, and education.
+Their mission is to help kids experience the connection between healthy eating and healthy living.